gammapy/gammapy/docs/tutorials/index.rst

 Built-in models
 ---------------

-Gammapy provides a series of spatial, spectral and temporal models.
+Gammapy provides a large choice of spatial, spectral and temporal models.
 You may check out the whole list of built-in models in the :ref:`model-gallery`.